 BNL's EMS includes an Environmental Monitoring Program (EMP) which is a comprehensive, sitewide program that identifies potential pathways for exposure of the public and employees, evaluates the impact activities have on the environment, and ensures compliance with environmental permit requirements.
 The EMP defines how the Laboratory will monitor effluents and emissions to ensure the effectiveness of controls, adherence to regulatory requirements, and timely identification and implementation of corrective measures.
 The plan uses the EPA Data Quality Objective approach for documenting the decisions associated with the monitoring program.
 In addition to the required triennial update, an annual electronic update is also prepared.
-The monitoring programs are reviewed and revised, as necessary, to reflect changes in permit requirements, changes in facilityspecific monitoring activities, or the need to increase or decrease monitoring based on a review of previous analytical results.
+The monitoring programs are reviewed and revised, as necessary, to reflect changes in permit requirements, changes in facility-specific monitoring activities, or the need to increase or decrease monitoring based on a review of previous analytical results.

-As shown in Table 2-4, in 2020, there were 6,860 sampling events of groundwater, potable water, precipitation, air, plants and animals, soil, sediment, and discharges under the Environmental Monitoring Program.
+As shown in Table 2-4, in 2021, there were 5,272 sampling events of groundwater, potable water, precipitation, air, plants and animals, soil, sediment, and discharges under the Environmental Monitoring Program.
 Specific sampling programs for the various media are described further in Chapters 3 through 8.
-The Environmental Monitoring Program addresses three components: compliance, restoration, and surveillance monitoring.